Cloudera Foundation embarks on new program to help nonprofit organizations explore, analyze datasets

 - Use a cloud-based platform to determine whether the datasets explored contain the information needed to answer those previously defined questions

-Beyond our in-kind contributions of infrastructure and expertise, we may also provide supplementary support to cover expenses associated with running the nonprofit’s data exploration of up to $50,000.
+Beyond our in-kind contributions of infrastructure and expertise, we may also provide supplementary support to cover expenses associated with running the nonprofit’s data exploration of up to $75,000 (at least $25,000 of this grant amount would be allocated to cloud-related costs).

 Each engagement will run for up to 6 months, with success defined as delivering a conclusive response to the nonprofit’s data hypothesis and determining actionable next steps for the nonprofit’s program – whether that entails outlining a means to address newly identified data gaps and quality issues, sharing promising insights with potential partners, or targeting larger grantmaking organizations to advance the nonprofit’s data project.

 The Foundation aims to launch a limited number of D4C Accelerator projects in 2020-21.
-To schedule a conversation about a potential D4C Accelerator project, please email email@example.com, with a concept note no longer than two pages long that responds to the following:
+We are particularly interested in supporting nonprofit organizations focused on advancing social justice and racial equity.
+To schedule a conversation about a potential D4C Accelerator project, please email firstname.lastname@example.org, with a concept note no longer than two pages long that responds to the following:

 - Describe a problem your nonprofit hopes to make progress on using the nonprofit’s own or other available datasets.